 In this subject you will be exposed to a range of cultures and their cuisines, food preparation and cooking methods.
 You will attend a block of intensive demonstration and practical classes in a commercial kitchen in Melbourne and also participate in online learning.
 You will apply advanced food and nutrition skills to formulate solutions to a range of complex practical food and nutrition challenges.

-Your learning in this subject will be assessed through the development of an ethnic food product suitable for an ethnic food event, along with the completion of a comprehensive applied food skills practical manual that demonstrates your ability to select and apply industry best practice methods and technologies in the field of food, nutrition and gastronomy
+Your learning in this subject will be assessed through the development of an ethnic food product suitable for an ethnic food event, along with the completion of a comprehensive applied food skills practical manual that demonstrates your abilities in the field of food, nutrition and gastronomy.